The Perfect Pasha

 Pasha!
 What have you done?

-The camera switches to Topaz, who is holding a pair of scissors and a vintage electric shaver.
+Topaz wields a pair of scissors, a comb, and a vintage electric shaver.

-CLOSE UP of Pasha's fur being trimmed, leaving fur and rhinestones stuck to the sheet.
+CLOSE UP - Topaz's hand hold the scissors that trim Pasha's fur.
+Fur and rhinestones remain stuck to the sheet.

-Topaz stomps over to the door and opens it swiftly.
+Someone BANGS on the door, incessantly.
+Topaz stomps over to the door and opens it.

-We see the LANDLORD, the funny looking man in an ill fitting suit, in the doorway.
-He has a scowl on his face.
+Mr. Swindell looks funny in his ill fitting suit.
+He stands in the doorway with a scowl on his face.